artumi-richard/sites-to-rss-feeds/README.md

-# sites-to-rss-feeds
+# Sites-to-rss-feeds

-Sites to RSS Feeds
+There are some sites that do not provide RSS feeds, and I would prefer that they did.
+A quick script to grab the blog and make an RSS feed makes life easier